dask/distributed/docs/source/worker-environments.rst

 Registering Environments
 ------------------------

-Environments can be registered using :meth:`Client.register_worker_environment`.
+Environments can be registered using :meth:`Client.environments_register`.
 You can use either a functional style:

 .. code-block:: python